aCertainProgrammer/UnnamedDraftingTool/README.md

 ## Picking and banning champions
 You can pick or ban a champion in four ways:
-- click a champion, then click a pick/ban slot
+- Click a champion, then click a pick/ban slot
-- drag and drop the champion
+- Drag and drop the champion
-- hover over a champion, then press a number on your keyboard (1 to 10, with 10 being represented by 0 to keep consistency left-to-right).
+- Hover over a champion, then press a number on your keyboard (1 to 10, with 10 being represented by 0 to keep consistency left-to-right).

     This will either pick or ban the champion, depending on your current mode (pick or ban, toggled with `Shift` +`P` and `Shift` + `B` respectively).

     This also works on already picked/banned champions.
 There is, however, a limitation to it: if you want to use this method while hovering over the same pick/ban slot twice, you need to leave and reenter it with your mouse.

-- search for a champion until there is only one available to be picked, then use the number method from above
+- Search for a champion until there is only one available to be picked, then use the number method from above

 This method has the advantage of not requiring a hover to work, which will certainly be appreciated by the Vim enthusiast.